Setup

 Docker

-Pull the appropriate QUASAR image for your system from Docker Hub:
+Pull the appropriate QUASAR image for your system from Docker Hub.
+Choose a tag that matches your hardware target:

 docker pull fengxuyang/quasar:<tag>